TeskaLabs/Keyote-Docs/faq.md

 A communication is encrypted, so it could be used over public untrusted networks.

 Keyote relies [Bonjour](https://en.wikipedia.org/wiki/Bonjour_(software)) or [Zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking) to find available peers.
+It works very well in most typical cases.s

 If you have a problem with a connectivity, please use USB cable or a create a hot spot on the phone and connect your computer to it.